What are the different characteristics of client auth certificate signing for mTLS?

 Passing off a copied certificate

-When considering the different signing approaches, I stumbled a little on the public-key concept for certificates from an identity perspective - the role of the private key as part of a key exchange is well communicated in various articles and feels fairly intuitive, but the association of a private key to the public key (/certificate) to stop a service (or a client) copying a certificate and passing off as that service (or client) felt much less clear to me.
+When considering the different signing approaches, the role of the private key in a key exchange is well covered in various articles and fairly intuitive, but how the association of a private key to the public key prevents a service (or client) copying a certificate and passing it off is less obvious.

-I’m going to do a separate post that drills into specifically how this mechanism works within TLS (as a pointer, it’s part of the Certificate Verify aspect of the TLS handshake) but for now will just assert that as pat of the handshake, in the mTLS client auth context, the client has to generate a signature with it’s private key of some data already known by both parties as part of the earlier handshake.
-Therefore proving that the client has the private key matching the presented client certificate.
+A later post will cover how this works within TLS (it’s part of the Certificate Verify aspect of the TLS handshake), but in short: during the mTLS handshake, the client generates a signature with its private key over data already known to both parties, proving it holds the private key matching the presented certificate.

 Differing signing approaches

-When considering the different approaches to certificate signing, it feels there are a few key concepts
+When considering the different approaches to certificate signing, there are a few important concepts:

 - The CA (/signing party) mechanism of verifying identity before signing a certificate for a client